11. Matrices and Other Arraysļ

 Moreover, arrayInd can be used to convert flat indexes to multidimensional ones.

-Implement your own version of arrayInd and a function performing the inverse operation.
+Implement your version of arrayInd and a function performing the inverse operation.

 The built-in datasets::Titanic